 - Theory competency means the mastery of skills needed to use theory and conceptual frameworks in social science research.
 Students mastering the theory competency will be able to use theory effectively to develop research questions and hypotheses for empirical testing.
 They will possess an understanding of the conceptual nature of theory and the ways theory can be applied in knowledge development.
 Students who master the theory competency will understand the evolution and history of theory development related to social welfare policies and problems.

 Leadership is a process whereby an individual influences others to achieve a common goal.
 Leadership in academia is unique in that the organizational structure is more horizontal and shared, while in most organizations it is hierarchical.
 Students will achieve competency in academic leadership by understanding their and others’ style of leadership and participating in student and professional activities that enhance leadership skills.
-Students are encouraged to participate in professional social work organizations in their areas of expertise as well as to assume leadership roles in on Mandel School, CWRU and community committees.
+Students are encouraged to participate in professional social work organizations in their areas of expertise as well as to assume leadership roles in Mandel School, CWRU and community committees.

 Research involves the mastery of skills needed to design and conduct a systematic, empirical, objective, public and critical investigation of a social welfare problem or issue.
 Doctoral students graduate with the capacity to frame a question about a social welfare issue or problem that can be evaluated or examined by using social science research methods.
 Their dissertation research may be descriptive, designed to develop a theory, or intended to test a hypothesis.
 The typical doctoral student has a prospectus approved within two years of completing coursework and a dissertation defended within five years of completing coursework, although many complete all requirements sooner.
 Through the dissertation, students demonstrate the ability to conduct independent research and to make appropriate use of quantitative, qualitative, or mixed methods of analytical techniques.
 The majority of our doctoral students present research at professional conferences and author or co-author a publishable-quality article for a peer-reviewed journal during their time in the Doctoral Program.
 In the first three years of the full-time program, 20 hours each week are devoted to a paid individualized research fellowship matching a student’s interests with a faculty member’s research projects.
 Specialized research mentorships are also available for both full-time and part-time students who wish to work with an individual faculty member on a specific research topic.

-We expect scholars and leaders be able to effectively communicate with others and to be able to teach.
+We expect scholars and leaders to be able to effectively communicate with others and to be able to teach.
 Students can take coursework related to teaching and engage in a teaching mentorship with a faculty member.
-During the mentorship, students practice didactic, interactive and experiential teaching strategies in classroom settings.
+During the mentorship, students practice didactic, interactive, and experiential teaching strategies in classroom settings.
 They also learn approaches to other forms of knowledge dissemination such as presentations and writing papers for publications.

 Teaching involves a conceptual understanding of how people learn and the ability to translate this understanding into constructing and delivering learning opportunities to diverse audiences.
 Formal coursework on social work education and funded teaching mentorships allow doctoral students the opportunity to develop knowledge of the history and current context of social work education and skills in educational program design, curriculum development, and outcome assessment of educational objectives.
 Students have an opportunity to participate in seminars on teaching offered by the University Center for Innovations in Teaching Excellence.